What you don’t know really can hurt you.

 However, it’s better to pick a side and stick to it—even though you might turn off a small portion of your audience, the rest of your audience will like you better for it, and you won’t fade into the white noise of fence-sitters that inevitably arises.

-Generally, content marketers are specialists in their respective subject matter.
+Generally, quality content marketers are specialists in their respective subject matter.
 Because of this, you’re already well-versed in topics that your target audience may know nothing about.
 For example, if you’re blog writing about SEO, you might assume that your audience already knows how link building works and start writing about advanced techniques.

-This is bad because it can make people feel like they aren’t advanced or knowledgeable enough to appreciate your content.
+This is bad because it can make people feel like they aren’t advanced or knowledgeable enough to appreciate your create content.
 Instead, make it a point to cover sufficient background information—even if it’s just a note and a link to another, more basic post you’ve written in the past.

 When you’re writing a post, you have to think about your own perspective.
 It’s unavoidable.
 But if you write the entire article about what you think is important, you’ll end up doing more harm than good.
 You need to think about what your customers’ needs are.